SNCF Oxygène

-The Oxygène Z 26700 (previously known as the Confort200) is a high speed, electric multiple unit, passenger train under construction by CAF, for SNCF for use on their Intercités services.
+The Oxygène Z 26700, previously known as the Confort200 and AMLD (Automotrice de Moyenne et Longue Distance) is a high speed, electric multiple unit, passenger train under construction by CAF, for SNCF for use on their Intercités services.
 The trains will serve the Paris-Clermont Ferrand, Paris-Orléans-Limoges-Toulouse (POLT) and Bordeaux-Marseilles lines.
-It is planned for entry into service in March 2027.
+It is planned for entry into service in summer 2027.